marianosimone/take-a-look/quotes.md

 > I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel

 Maya Angelou

+> Those who prefer their principles over their happiness, they refuse to be happy outside the conditions they seem to have attached to their happiness.

+Albert Camus